-The tax rate is set at 35% for most of StanCorp's business.
+The tax rate is set at 21% for most of StanCorp's business.
+The reduction from 35% to 21% is due to the effects of US tax reform.

 7. Exchange rate

 The EEV of StanCorp is calculated in its local currency and converted into JPY using the following rate: